Andereoo/TkinterWeb/docs/source/upgrading.rst

 * The new configuration option ``request_timeout`` can be used to specify the number of seconds to wait before a request times out.

+Version 4.7:
+* The new ``<<DOMContentLoaded>>`` event will be generated once the page DOM content has loaded.
+The page may not be done loading, but at this point it is possible to interact with the DOM.

 Changed/Fixed
 -------------